hef/easy-webfinger/readme.md

 # easy-webfinger

-A simple to configure webfinger server returning a oidc issuer.
+A simple to configure webfinger server returning a single oidc issuer.

-Only 1 feature is supported: returing the same oidc issuer for any queried "acct" (email address).

 Set the issuer with the `EASYWEBFINGER_ISSUER` environment variable.